stevhens/iOS-Quizzler/README.md

 ## Outline

-This app makes me learn about Model View Controller (MVC) pattern.
-A design pattern is simply a repeatable and optimised solution to a common software problem.
+This app makes me learn about Model View Controller (MVC) architectural pattern.
+Same with Design Pattern which is simply a repeatable and optimised solution to a common software problem but the difference is that Design Patterns impact a specific section of code base and Architectural Patterns are high-level strategies that concern large-scale components, the global properties and mechanisms of a system.

 ## What is Quizzler